Geoff1900/GoBank/README.md

 # GoBank
-Knock about bank application (follow MS Learn Take you first steps in Go) to help me learn Go
+Knock about bank application (following MS Learn's "Take you first steps in Go") to help me learn Go